polterguy/phosphorusfive/plugins/p5.strings/README.md

 join:'bar1','bar2','bar3'
 ```

-Notice that both the value of *[join]*, and both of its arguments, can be both constants and expressions.
-You can also join results of expressions
+This is useful for creating for instance CSV files, etc. Notice that both the value of **[join]**, and both of its arguments, can be both
-yielding multiple results.
+constants and expressions.
+You can also join results of expressions yielding multiple results.
 Consider this.

 ```